JosephMalandruccolo/nsxmlparser-demonstration/README.md

 - the code was missing the declaration for the `currentElementValue` property;

-- the code had private (implementation specific) properties in the public interface; these have been moved out of the public interface and in to the private class extension;
+- the code had properties that were really implementation-specific declared in the public interface of the .h; these have been moved out of the public interface and in to the private class extension in the .m;

 - the `XMLParser` was designated as conforming to `NSXMLParserDelegate`